balladeer/effective-enigma/burrow/characters/sase.md

 When can I just be myself?

+I don't know it yet, but I'm on my way to becoming a Wrench -- a pragmratic individual who cares for the station, in all its idiosynchracies.

 ### Connections
 * What lie did Ágdá tell me that I know is untrue?